How to Trust Yourself Over EVERY Golf Shot

 I much prefer the term, “Focused Indifference” because it infers the appropriate attentional focus without any emotional attachment to the outcome.
 It’s our emotional attachment to specific

-outcomes and the fear of not meeting expectations that triggers our fight-or-flight reflex.
+outcomes and the fear of not meeting expectations in golf that triggers our fight-or-flight reflex.